devianllert/nextplate/src/README.md

 - `common`: Contains everything that cannot be categorized as a module.
 See documentation below.
 - `layouts`: Contains the layouts used by pages.
 See documentation below.
     - `core`: Contains reusable/extendable code (components, business logic, data fetching) used by other layouts.
     - `default`: Default layout that comes built-in with the strict minimum components (Nav, Footer).
-If you use NRN as a boilerplate, - that’s the layout you should get started with!
     - `demo`: Layout used by demo pages.
 All those pages under /demo use the demo layout, which contains a custom Nav showing links to each example, and a left menu for easier navigation through the demo.
 - `modules`: Contains related pieces of code (components, types, utils) grouped together.
 See documentation below.
-    - `core`: Contains built-in modules included with the NRN preset you selected.
+    - `core`: Contains built-in modules.
 They are being separated from other modules by default, so you can locate your own code faster.
 - `pages`: Contains Next.js pages and api folder.
 - `stories`: Contains Storybook stories.